-In fact, all of that powder sitting inside the magnum cartridge helps to push some of the hotter loads upwards of 1,800 feet per second as it leaves the muzzle.
+In fact, all of the powder sitting inside the magnum cartridge helps push some of the hotter loads upwards of 1,800 feet per second as it leaves the muzzle.
 That's faster than just about any other *reasonable* self-defense cartridge on the planet, with the exception of just a couple of others (like the .357 Sig, which I covered in a previous article).

-The history of this classic round, started back in the 1930s, when Smith & Wesson set out to improve upon the .38 Special.
-The first revolver chambered in this venerable magnum cartridge, was sold to none other than J. Edgar Hoover, in 1935.
+The history of this classic round started back in the 1930s when Smith & Wesson set out to improve upon the .38 Special.
+The first revolver chambered in this venerable magnum cartridge was sold to none other than J. Edgar Hoover, in 1935.
 And the rest, as they say, is history.

-Today, the tradition lives on, only this cartridge isn't limited to the revolver, anymore.
+Today, the tradition lives on—only this cartridge isn't limited to the revolver anymore.
 You can find it in lever action rifles and carbines, like these ones from Henry Repeating Arms, as well as a very small number of semi-auto pistols, like those offered by Coonan Inc. Applications for this cartridge range from self-defense and law enforcement, to competition shooting and hunting.